Many of the examples use a sample river flow data set. USGS Surface-Water Data Sets are provided courtesy of the U.S. Geological Survey.

 - Azure Blob storage and Azure Data Lake Storage Gen2: /az/YOUR-STORAGE-ACCOUNT.blob.core.windows.net/td-usgs/CSVDATA/

-- In the example code replace the bucket or container (shown as td-usgs, YOUR-BUCKET, or YOUR-STORAGE-ACCOUNT) with the location of your object store.
+- In the example code replace td-usgs, YOUR-BUCKET, and YOUR-STORAGE-ACCOUNT with the location of your object store.

 - Replace YOUR-ACCESS-KEY-ID and YOUR-SECRET-ACCESS-KEY with the access values for your external object store.